A client receives 100M+ transactions a year from external users of their flagship product.

 Once we had that shared understanding, we identified their desired reports and processes using mock reports.
 Instead of working with their raw data formats, we mocked up the "desired data schema" that would facilitate their ongoing reporting.
 We then worked backwards to map their actual raw data with their desired state.

-By keeping the myriad of complex data and technology issues "under the hood", and optimizing the solution performance for reading (reporting) and not writing (data intake), we thus ensured that the end user reporting and analysis experience was never compromised, regardless of the state of their raw data.
+By keeping the myriad of complex data and technology issues "under the hood", and optimizing the solution performance for reading (reporting) instead of writing (data intake), we thus ensured that the end user reporting and analysis experience was never compromised, regardless of the state of their raw data.

 Another major success factor was our decision to use a variety of best-of-breed server and serverless technologies including AWS S3, Lambda, Redshift, EC2, Tableau Server, and Tableau Desktop.
 These ensured our solution contained the most supported and feature-rich big data technology.